 \subsection{Combining the various prescriptions}

 The samples of SEDs detailed in the previous sections have been created varying one single stellar population component at a time with respect to the fiducial \textsc{Prospector}-$\beta$ model.
 However, the observed population of galaxies in the Universe in reality spans all these properties ranges at the same time.
-Therefore, we create an additional sample of galaxies where we aim at evaluating the net effect on colours and redshift distributions of varying simultaneously all the stellar population components according to the prescriptions detailed in each subsection.
-We label this sample as `P-$\beta$+'.
+Therefore, we created an additional sample of galaxies, aimed at evaluating the net effect on colours and redshift distributions of varying simultaneously all the stellar population components according to the prescriptions detailed in each subsection.
+We labelled this sample as `P-$\beta$+'.

-In particular, we randomly generate galaxy SEDs using an IMF among the Chabrier, Kroupa and Salpeter ones, a dust attenuation law among the \cite{Calzetti2000}, \cite{Cardelli1989} and \cite{Charlot2000} ones and TP-AGB stars prescription among the \cite{Villaume2015}, \cite{Conroy2010} and PADOVA ones.
-We replace the \cite{Nenkova2008,Nenkova2008b} templates with the \cite{Temple2021} ones obtained by modelling SDSS DR16 quasars.
-The \cite{Temple2021} templates are controlled by a single parameter $f_{\mathrm{AGN}}$ that has the same meaning and values range as the one in the fiducial \textsc{Prospector}-$\beta$ model.
-The gas ionization is uniformly drawn from the \cite{Byler2017} range, while the gas metallicity is for some objects equal to the stellar metallicity and for others decoupled and uniformly drawn from the \textsc{Prospector}-$\beta$ range.
+In particular, we randomly generated galaxy SEDs using an IMF among the Chabrier, Kroupa and Salpeter ones, a dust attenuation law among the \cite{Calzetti2000}, \cite{Cardelli1989} and \cite{Charlot2000} ones, and TP-AGB stars prescription among the \cite{Villaume2015}, \cite{Conroy2010}, and PADOVA ones.
+We replaced the \cite{Nenkova2008,Nenkova2008b} templates with the \cite{Temple2021} ones obtained by modelling SDSS DR16 quasars.
+The \cite{Temple2021} templates are controlled by a single parameter, $f_{\mathrm{AGN}}$, which has the same meaning and values range as the one in the fiducial \textsc{Prospector}-$\beta$ model.
+The gas ionisation is uniformly drawn from the \cite{Byler2017} range, while the gas metallicity is for some objects equal to the stellar metallicity and for others decoupled and uniformly drawn from the \textsc{Prospector}-$\beta$ range.
 The dust emission, the AGB dust, the post-AGB stars, the WR stars and the IGM absorption are randomly turned on and off.
 The velocity dispersion follows the \cite{Zahid2016} prescription, while the fraction of blue HB stars and blue stragglers is uniformly drawn from the observational ranges in \cite{Conroy2009}.

 Figure \ref{fig:tortorelli_2024_figure3} shows, for an exemplary galaxy, the directions in colour-magnitude space towards which a galaxy can move when we vary one stellar population component at the time.
 The fiducial $r$-band magnitude and $g-r$ colour are represented as a black point, while the arrows point towards the set of magnitudes and colours generated with a different stellar population component.
 The P-$\beta +$ component (magenta arrow) represents the net movement in colour-magnitude space due to all the varied components.